The ultimate guide on why networking is important, including four powerful ways you could improve your networking skills at work.

 Our personal friends have shared the high and low points of our life.
 Some have been our trusted advisors who have known the aspects of our life, not shared amongst the masses.

 When planting seeds, in time a crop will grow, but you cannot guarantee the results.
 You hope for the best, and may even do a few things to improve the outcome, even with the best efforts there are no guarantees it will pay off.
-However the determination and consistency contributes to the results.
+However, the determination and consistency contributes to the results.

-For example, through my network, I was able to obtain leads on finding two positions and one of them was “career changing”.
-In addition, my two mentors were obtained from my professional network and provided assistance in key career decisions.
+For example, through my network, I was able to obtain leads on finding two positions and one of them was “career-changing”.
+Also, my two mentors were obtained from my professional network and assisted in key career decisions.
 The following are some of the basic principles I followed, which I will share.

 We are social creatures and interacting with others, in many cases, is what we do.
 From the early start, we have learned social skills.
 Some have excelled while others work with great effort to be social.

 A word of caution is to connect with people who you know or have been referred to by someone else.
 Joining specific LinkedIn Groups is also an effective way to build out your professional network.
 However, providing valuable information to the group will cause others to seek you out as well.

 Connecting via a phone call, or inviting to an associate an event can inform your network that you are a “connector”.
 It says that you have their interest in mind and can build trust.

 Furthermore, once you know what motivates your contacts, forwarding opportunities about events, freebies, networking opportunities and other similar things informs them that you are concerned about them personally and strengthens the bond.

-Know When it is Time to Detach
+4) Know when it is time to detach:

 When the farmer plants the seed, there is an uncertainty that weeds may come to choke out the harvest.
 Even when building the professional network some contacts may be toxic and should be eliminated from your network.

 The professional network is a powerful concept.
 At times it can take on a life of its own and become a formidable force.
 I can attest first hand of the power of a professional network.
 The effort involved is shadowed by the results to connect with individuals who can provide you with business contacts, opportunities and even support.